stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 18 - Analogical Reasoning.md

 ## Analogical Mapping

 The key for analogical mapping is to look at deep relationships between concepts within a domain rather than looking for superficial relationships.
 By examining higher order relationships in the source case would allow an agent to map those relationships to the target problem.

+## Analogical Transfer

+Once an agent understand the mapping between the source case and the target problem the agent could also apply the solution from the source case to the target problem though a strategy transfer.
+Through this transfer an agent applies abstracted patterns from the source case to the target problem.